 - Engineering Mechanics

 Also known as Applied Mechanics, this field looks at the practical application of the theory of mechanics.
 This field acts as a bridge between the theories of Physical Sciences and its technological applications.
 Engineering Mechanics are a critical part of any program in Metallurgical Engineering because it serves as building the foundation of the study of metals.

 This sub-field of Metallurgy Engineering is concerned with the physical properties and structures of metals and alloys.
 Physical Metallurgy ensures that the properties of an alloy or a metal are extracted as per the standards.
 It also involves large scale metal extraction and composition of alloys.

 - Chemical Metallurgy

 Chemical Metallurgy is a sub-field of Metallurgy Engineering that essentially consists of chemical processes behind extractions of metals from its ores.
-This field like, physical metallurgy, plays a crucial role in basic processes involved in the field of Metallurgy.
+This field like physical metallurgy plays a crucial role in the basic processes involved in the field of Metallurgy.

 - Machine Elements and Machining

 This field looks at the theoretical and practical study of various machinery involved in the extraction, remodelling, shaping and manufacturing of metals.
 If you have an interest in learning how various machines help in the processes related to metallurgy, then studying Machine Elements and Machining will provided you with an overview of those machines and their related processes.